Box’s Levie touts positive cash flow

 The company is going to be focused on international growth in 2017, with Levie referencing Australia, Canada, Japan and Europe.
 Box’s enterprise customer base already includes 71,000 clients.

-An all new Box Notes was unveiled in the quarter, a note-taking and productivity platform.
+An all new Box Notes, a note-taking and productivity platform, was unveiled in the quarter.
 They also announced new integrations with Microsoft Office.
 They’ve been partnering with major telecommunications providers like AT&T, and will be adding more partnerships in that category, said Levie.

-Security and compliance remain key focus areas for the company as well as artificial intelligence and machine learning.
+Security and compliance remain key focus areas for the company, as well as artificial intelligence and machine learning.

 0